kiddagoat1/Faaceless-pri/README.md

 </h1>

 <p align="center">
-Konnichiwa Senpai, I am "faaceless" an Opensource WhatsApp bot made by kiddagoat <a href="https://github.com/kiddagoat1">FantoX</a> and his team "Atlas" to do everything that's beyond imagination with highest <b>Features</b> and <b>Stability</b> and <b>Compatibility</b> built with Baileys Multi Device support.
+Konnichiwa Senpai, I am "faaceless" an Opensource WhatsApp bot made by kiddagoat <a href="https://github.com/kiddagoat1">Kiddagoat</a> and his team "Faaceless" to do everything that's beyond imagination with highest <b>Features</b> and <b>Stability</b> and <b>Compatibility</b> built with Baileys Multi Device support.

 <h3 align="center"> Faaceless MD - cant beat what cant be seen
 </h4>